quantumtom/ash/README.md

 ```javascript
 npm start
 ```
-Visit the site at http://localhost:5000/index.html
+Then you can visit the site at http://localhost:5000/index.html

 ## Dependencies